Why You Should Interface Your Instruments to LIMS

 Webinar: "LIMS Instrument Interfacing - The Times They Are A-Changing"

-One of the complaints often heard by the scientists in the lab when a LIMS is implemented is that there was not much in the LIMS that helped them with their job.
-In fact, they will sometimes complain that the LIMS has made more work for them and that they “Hate LIMS”.
-One of the best ways to increase the scientists’ LIMS satisfaction is to interface the lab instruments to the LIMS.
+One of the complaints often raised when a LIMS is implemented is that there was not much in the LIMS that helped lab staff with their job.
+In fact, they will sometimes complain that the LIMS has added to their workload.
+A good way to increase LIMS users’ satisfaction is to interface the lab instruments to the LIMS.

 Have you interfaced your lab instruments with your LIMS?
-If not, why not?
-If you have, are you using the instrument interfacing facility from your LIMS or another software system?
 What types of interfaces are you running?
-Simple?
-Uni-directional?
-Bi-directional?

 Share Now: